-UOSSM USA is organizing a breakout session at the Interaction Forum 2017 entitled “Re-envisioning Partnership in Humanitarian Response: Insights from Syria”.
+UOSSM USA is organizing a breakout session at the Interaction Forum 2017 entitled “Re-envisioning Partnership in Humanitarian Response: Insights from Syria” this session is scheduled for Thursday June 22 at 9:00-10:30 a.m.
 The Forum is scheduled for Tuesday, June 20, 2017 through Thursday, June 22.
-UOSSM’s session will be on Thursday June, 22 at 9 a.m.

 UOSSM is honored to be a part of this important gathering of international development and humanitarian professionals.
 As an alliance organization in Washington DC, Interaction serves as a convener, thought leader and voice of our community.
 It’s 180-plus members are united in a commitment to working with the world's poor and vulnerable, and a belief that we can make the world a more peaceful, just and prosperous place.